Bucket Sync

 Downloaded once on startup, then uploaded continuously every ~60 seconds.
 Auto-created per deployment — you don't configure it.
 Always mounted at /mnt/checkpoint.

 On startup, any existing checkpoint data is downloaded from the bucket (e.g., from a previous preempted run).
 Then a continuous upload syncs local changes to the bucket every ~60 seconds.
+At job exit, spot jobs enter finalizing and run one final checkpoint upload before reaching completed or errored.
 This means your container can read previous checkpoints and write new ones.

 Use for state that needs to survive preemption (see Spot Instances).